Lipoarabinomannan: Structure

-Lipoarabinomannan is synthesized via addition of mannose residues to phosphoinositol by a series of mannosyltransferases to produce PIMs and lipomannan (LM).
+Lipoarabinomannan is synthesized via addition of mannose residues to phosphoinositol by a series of mannosyltransferases to produce phosphatidylinositol mannosides (PIMs) and lipomannan (LM).
 PIM and LM are then glycosylated with arabinan to form LAM.
 LAM is known to have three primary structural domains.
 These include a glycosylphosphatidyl anchor which attaches the molecule to the cell wall, a D-mannan core serving as a carbohydrate skeleton, and a terminal D-arabinan, also composing the carbohydrate skeleton.
 Many arabinofuranosyl side chains branch off the mannose core.
 It is the covalent modifications to this terminal D-arabinan that creates various LAM structures with their own unique functions to mediate bacterial survival within a host.
 The presence and the structure of capping allow classification of LAM molecules into three major classes.

 ManLAM

 Mannosylated LAMs (ManLAM) are characterized by the presence of mannosyl caps on the terminal D-arabinan.
 These types of LAMs are most commonly found in more pathogenic Mycobacterium species such as M. tuberculosis, M. leprae, and M. bovis.
-ManLAM has been shown to be an anti-inflammatory molecule that inhibits production of TNF-α and IL-12 production by human dendritic cells and human macrophages in vitro and to modulate M. tuberculosis-induced macrophage apoptosis via binding to host macrophage mannose receptors.
+ManLAM has been shown to be an anti-inflammatory molecule that inhibits production of TNF-α and IL-12 production by human dendritic cells and human macrophages in vitro and to modulate M. tuberculosis–induced macrophage apoptosis via binding to host macrophage mannose receptors.
 This is particularly important in deactivating host macrophages to allow the bacteria to survive and multiply within them.

-Proposed Mechanisms
+Proposed mechanisms

 There are many proposed mechanisms behind ManLAM function.
 Activation of a PI3K pathway is sufficient to trigger phosphorylation of the Bcl-2 family member Bad by ManLAM.
 ManLAM is able to activate the serine/threonine kinase Akt via phosphorylation which is then able to phosphorylate Bad.
 Dephosphorylated Bad serves as a pro-apoptotic protein and its activation allows for cell survival.
 This demonstrates one virulence-associated mechanism by which bacteria are able to up-regulate signaling pathways to control host cell apoptosis.

 ManLAM may also directly activate SHP-1, a phosphotyrosine phosphatase known to be involved in terminating activation signals.
 SHP-1 negatively regulates pathways related to the actions of IFN-γ and insulin.
 LAM may regulate SHP-1 by multiple mechanisms including direct interactions, phosphorylation, and subcellular localization.
 Once activated, SHP-1 translocates from the cytosol to the membrane.
 By activating a phosphatase, LAM can inhibit LPS and IFN-γ induced protein tyrosine phosphorylation in monocytes.
 This decreases production of TNF-α, a molecule necessary in forming granulomas against M. tuberculosis and important in macrophage defense against bacterium via nitrogen oxide production.
 LAM's activation of SHP-1 also works to deactivate IL-12.
 IL-12 is important for innate resistance to M. tuberculosis infections.
 It activates natural killer cells which produce IFN-γ to activate macrophages.
 By impairing the function of these two molecules by SHP-1 activation, ManLAM may promote intracellular survival.